 |Task||One type of activity in Easy Projects that usually represents 'par for the course' action (piece of work that must be done to complete a project).
 E.g. for The Wedding project your tasks might be: send out invitations, organize reception, buy the rings, order a cake, etc.|

 |Team||A group of users to perform a particular task.
 Teams are used in Easy Projects primarily as a way to facilitate assignment of resources to activities or projects, and filtering by users in Activity Center.
 Teams are created in User Menu | Settings | Users | Batch operations.|

 |Template project||A project with the Template status.
 Such projects are visible in Activity Center when the Templates view is applied.|

 |Time entry/Time log||A record of time spent on specific action within a given activity by an assignee or someone else who has the right to add these records on their behalf.
 The place where time entries are logged and viewed is called Time Log.
 Time entries are crucial for calculating billable time that is the measure of project progress.|

-In Easy Projects' New User Experience interface, the user menu is linked to the login picture of the logged-in user.
+The user menu is linked to the login picture of the logged-in user.